otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 #### Discovering the features supported by a prekey service

-TODO: We dont strictly need this if we require every service to support all three features.
-But this also serves as a way to confirm we are talking to an actual prekey server.

 An entity may wish to discover if a service implements the prekey server protocol;
 in order to do so, it sends a service discovery information ("disco#info") query to the prekey service's JID.